 - Occupancy and Human Factors: ability to take measures to protect the environment and the people who use the facility, supporting organizational effectiveness and minimizing risks.

 - Real estate management: ability to understand real estate principles and practices in relation to their importance for management decisions and strategies.

 - Risk Management: risk management is a very important skill for the Facility Manager who has among his main responsibilities the maintenance of the asset so that it can always be used safely.

 - Sustainability: Facility Managers are required to take measures to protect the environment and people who use the asset spaces they manage, supporting organizational effectiveness and minimizing risks and responsibilities.
 They must assess the overall effects of the asset on the environment at all stages of planning, design, construction and management.

 Building Facilities Management is certainly a challenging discipline in the AEC sector because it must ensure that the asset continues to function, throughout its life cycle, with the same performance and functionality with which it was planned.
-The mission is not easy but also in this sector BIM is of great help and for this reason I recommend you to try for yourself how BIM Facility Management Software can make the management of buildings and infrastructures much easier and innovative.
+The mission is not easy and for this reason I recommend you to try for yourself how enterprise facility management software can make the management of buildings and infrastructures much easier and innovative.